 Take note of the sandbox/live switch to toggle app credentials:

-Once you have copies the appropriate keys into the fields, click Update.
+Once you have copied the appropriate keys into the fields, click Update.

 Now you’re all set to start accepting payments.
 We recommend you first run a few test donations using the PayPal sandbox prior to going live.